 3. Hexarelin vs. Ghrelin

-Hexarelin has cardioprotective activity in common cardiovascular conditions such as cardiac fibrosis, ischemic heart disease, cardiac dysfunction, and atherosclerosis which seem to be mediated through the direct binding and activation of its cardiac receptors CD36 and GHSR 1a.
-Since hexarelin is a chemically stable synthetic GHS with more potent cardiac effects than its natural analog ghrelin, it can be a potential alternative to ghrelin as a promising therapeutic agent for the treatment of cardiovascular diseases.
-However, prima facie evidence is obtained from animal and cell line studies.
+Since Hexarelin is a chemically stable synthetic GHS with potentially more potent cardiac effects than its natural analog ghrelin, it may be a potential alternative to ghrelin as a promising therapeutic agent for treating cardiovascular diseases.
+However, prima facie support is obtained from animal and cell line studies.
 Hence clinical trials in human subjects are necessary for the establishment of its efficacy.

 NOTE: The information found on this website and within this article is intended for educational or informational purposes only.
 Some or all of the content in these articles are not substantiated by a medical professional and may be based on the opinions of the writer who may not be a medical or accredited professional.
 Not intended for personal use.
 Please review our Terms and Conditions.